XanaduAI/strawberryfields/doc/introduction/remote.rst

   This performs a rectangular decomposition using Mach-Zehnder interferometers.

 * You can use :class:`~.ops.BipartiteGraphEmbed` to embed a bipartite graph on the GBS chip.
-Note, however, that the decomposed squeezing values depends on the graph structure, so only bipartite graphs that result in equal squeezing on all modes can be executed on currently available chips.
+Note, however, that the decomposed squeezing values depend on the graph structure, so only bipartite graphs that result in equal squeezing on all modes can be executed on currently available chips.